admin3514/aws-notes/README.md

       ✅ Big cost savings over time <br>
      🔹 Example: Running a database server 24/7 for a year → Reserved Instances save money! <br>

-  3️⃣ Savings Plans (Flexible Cost Savings) - 💰 Pricing: Similar to RIs but more flexible → Save up to 72%
+  3️⃣ Savings Plans (Flexible Cost Savings) - 💰 Pricing: Similar to RIs but more flexible → Save up to 72% <br>
      📌 Best For: <br>
      ✅ Long-term workloads but with some flexibility <br>
      ✅ Workloads that might change over time <br>
      ✅ Works across all AWS regions <br>
      🔹 Example: If your app may change instance types, Savings Plans are better than RIs. <br>

-  4️⃣ Spot Instances (Up to 90% Discount!) - 💰 Pricing: Lowest cost option, but instances can be interrupted.
+  4️⃣ Spot Instances (Up to 90% Discount!) - 💰 Pricing: Lowest cost option, but instances can be interrupted. <br>
      📌 Best For: <br>
      ✅ Batch processing, machine learning, big data, CI/CD <br>
      ✅ Applications that can handle interruptions <br>
      ✅ Highly cost-sensitive workloads <br>
      🔹 Example: Running AI training models at a fraction of the cost. <br>

-  5️⃣ Dedicated Hosts (Physical Server for You Only) - 💰 Pricing: Expensive but required for compliance & licensing.
+  5️⃣ Dedicated Hosts (Physical Server for You Only) - 💰 Pricing: Expensive but required for compliance & licensing. <br>
      📌 Best For: <br>
      ✅ Running legacy apps that require a physical server <br>
      ✅ BYOL (Bring Your Own License) for software like Windows Server <br>
      ✅ Meeting compliance needs (e.g., HIPAA, GDPR) <br>
      🔹 Example: A company running Windows Server with its own licenses. <br>

-   6️⃣ Dedicated Instances (Private EC2 Instances) - 💰 Pricing: More costly than On-Demand, but cheaper than Dedicated Hosts.
+   6️⃣ Dedicated Instances (Private EC2 Instances) - 💰 Pricing: More costly than On-Demand, but cheaper than Dedicated Hosts. <br>
       📌 Best For: <br>
       ✅ Workloads that need single-tenant EC2 instances <br>
       ✅ Not as strict as Dedicated Hosts but still private <br>
       🔹 Example: A finance company requiring high security but not full physical control. <br>

-   7️⃣ Capacity Reservations - 💰 Pricing: Pay On-Demand rates but guarantee EC2 capacity in a specific region.
+   7️⃣ Capacity Reservations - 💰 Pricing: Pay On-Demand rates but guarantee EC2 capacity in a specific region. <br>
       📌 Best For: <br>
       ✅ Mission-critical applications that must always run <br>
       ✅ When you need guaranteed instances in a busy AWS region <br>
       🔹 Example: E-commerce sites preparing for Black Friday traffic. <br>

+Amazon Machine Images (AMIs)